Rhode Island School of Design: Beginnings

 The school opened in October 1877 in Providence.
 The first class consisted of 43 students, the majority of whom were women.

 For the first 15 years of its existence, RISD occupied a suite of six rooms on the fourth floor of the Hoppin Homestead Building in Downtown Providence.
 On October 24, 1893, the school dedicated a new brick building at 11 Waterman Street on College Hill.
-Designed by Hoppin, Reid & Hoppin, this building served as the first permanent home for the school.
+Designed by Hoppin, Read & Hoppin, this building served as the first permanent home for the school.

 Activism during the Vietnam War

-Students at RISD played a key part in the national protest of the Vietnam War, producing various notable anti-war protest art from 1968-1973 and taking several on tour as part of a mobile artwork petition.
+Students at RISD played a key part in the national protest of the Vietnam War, producing various notable anti-war protest art from 1968–1973 and taking several on tour as part of a mobile artwork petition.
 The most well known is Leave the Fear of Red to Horned Beasts, a reference to Victor Hugo novel Les Misérables in the form of a watercolor-on-canvas painting of a charging red bull.
-An original print of this painting is on permanent display at the War Remnants Museum in Ho Chi Minh City, Vietnam in a section dedicated to international protest of the Vietnam War, and also features subtly as a bar mural in Vietnam War film Point Man (film).
+An original print of this painting is on permanent display at the War Remnants Museum in Ho Chi Minh City, Vietnam in a section dedicated to international protest of the Vietnam War, and also features subtly as a bar mural in the Vietnam War film Point Man.

 In 1969 the Black Student Community of RISD published a manifesto demanding of university faculty the establishment of "a meaningful liaison with the spirit and expression of Black culture."
 RISD subsequently hired administrators to begin recruiting and admitting increased numbers of students of color.